react-knowledgeable/newsletter/week-26.md

 - [React Amsterdam](https://react.amsterdam/) happend on Apr 10 - 12
   - [Requisite React](https://www.youtube.com/watch?v=4KfAS3zrvX8&t=1405s) by [Kent C. Dodds](https://kentcdodds.com/) How understanding an abstraction (React) makes us use it better: goes through a few understanding about JSX.
 A few suggestions on how to gain better understanding: To understand X, try to build X on your own (i.e., hooks, underscore).
 Dive into the source code (i.e., Suspense, React Lazy he digged out some Suspense usage not encouraged by the React team 😅)
 - [AppsJsConf](https://appjs.co/) happened on Apr 4 - 5.
 It's a new event for Expo and RN developers held in Europe.
+  - [Reasonable React Native Apps](https://youtu.be/gpDQRY0sfpY?t=28292) by [Cem Turan](https://twitter.com/cem2ran).
+In 2018 we heard from Thien for ReasonML on Web.
+That was so last year.
+Its 2019 now, lets bring ReasonML to RN.
+Maybe this will evoke some emotions from Thien.
+Best viewed 1.5x the speed.
+  - [React Native fundamentals for brownfield iOS apps](https://youtu.be/gpDQRY0sfpY?t=20236) by [Karan Thakkar](https://karanjthakkar.com/).
+He explains how to brownfield RN and Native, he also goes on to explain why we have a splashscreen whenever we start an app.
+I believe this is very similar to how our Shopee's Native Platform & RN work together.
 - [React Native's tweet](https://twitter.com/reactnative/status/1118548423018467331) RN org is starting to flesh out details for potential RN contributors.

 RK talked about...